ohlerlab/clip_pipeline/README.md

 Crosslinking of the RNA-binding protein to the RNA affects reverse transcription step during library preparation, because the crosslinked base will induce base miscorporation or termination of reverse transcriptase (RT) with increased frequency compared to non-crosslinked bases.
 There are two main variants of CLIP library preparation:

 1. Two adapters are ligated to the RNA on both ends.
-Reverse transcriptase reads through and only full length cDNA is sequenced.
+Reverse transcriptase reads through and only full-length cDNA is sequenced.
 RBP binding site is in the middle of the read and is determined by base mutations and deletions.
 (PAR-CLIP, HITS-CLIP)

 2. One adapter is ligated at the 3'end of the RNA and reverse transcription is performed.
-The cDNA is cirularized and re-cut or the 5'adapter is ligated to the cDNA.
+The cDNA is circularized and re-cut or the 5'adapter is ligated to the cDNA.
 RBP binding site is at the end of the read (RT stop). (iCLIP, iCLIP2, eCLIP)

 Our pipeline is focused on the first, readthrough type of CLIP libraries.
 Because the reads are short and often have mutations, the optimal alignment is not trivial.
 Several aligners can be used: